 Color theory is complicated.
 People spend hours in accredited institutions learning about it.
 There’s a science to picking out colors and putting them together to achieve a desired effect.
 Once you know how to do it, these concepts can help you in every aspect of your life: from your wardrobe to interior design, right down to choosing your blog’s theme colors.

-Contrast is a huge element in photography and it just so happens color plays an important role.
+Contrast is a huge element in photography and it just so happens that color plays an important role.
 It takes some consideration and vision to compose a shot artistically.
-Never fear, though, there’s a formula for creating photographs using color and contrast to evoke emotion and interest.
+Never fear, though, because there’s a formula for creating photographs using color and contrast to evoke emotion and interest.

 Color And Contrast In Photography

 Color is actually a combination of three terms I bet you know: hue, saturation and brightness.

 When you think of a color, you’re probably thinking of a hue-with-a-specific-saturation-and-brightness.

 There are primary hues, which when mixed, produce secondary hues.
 Then, if a primary and secondary hue are mixed, you get a tertiary hue.

 All of it works because of how the light waves interact with one another.
 The hues in a color wheel appear in the same order they do in a rainbow.
 Hues opposite one another on the wheel are called complimentary or contrasting colors.

 The hues in the color wheel above are fully saturated.
 Most things we come across in nature will be much more dull.
 Variations of saturation are called tint (white added), shade (black added) and tone (grey added).

 This is something we may think of more in terms of lighting and exposure, which are both big components, however brightness strongly affects color as well.
 It is the range between light and dark.
 Some colors only have a short range: for example yellow can be tinted until it reaches white, however if it is shaded too much it becomes another color entirely.
 Other colors like blue can extend the full range between tint and shade.